HORMONAL DISORDERS

 In Addison’s disease, the hormone deficiency must be compensated for throughout life with hormone replacement therapy.

-In congenital adrenal hyperplasia (adrenogenital syndrome), too little cortisol is produced, while at the same time, as a kind of overflow response, an excess of male sex hormones is formed.
+In congenital adrenal hyperplasia (adrenogenital syndrome), too little cortisol is produced, while at the same time—essentially as a compensatory overflow reaction—too many male sex hormones are produced.

 TESTES / OVARIES